-Now in its eighth year, the LONDON ACTORS WORKSHOP offers a variety of in depth acting workshops in the heart of the West End.
+Now in its ninth year, the LONDON ACTORS WORKSHOP offers a variety of in depth acting workshops in the heart of the West End.

-BOOK NOW for the special Spring edition of our intensive Acting for Film & TV course beginning 2nd March.
+BOOK NOW for the special Autumn edition of our intensive Acting for Film & TV course beginning 21st September.

-Over twelve consecutive Sundays you will work with six leading industry tutors covering TV/Film Acting, Commercials, Acting in British Drama, Method, Script Analysis, Audition Technique, Screen Combat and much more.
+Over twelve consecutive Sundays you will work with seven leading industry tutors covering TV/Film Acting, Commercials, Acting in British Drama, Method, Script Analysis, Audition Technique, Screen Combat and much more.

 The classes run Sundays 10.30am - 1.30pm OR 2.30pm -5.30pm at our studio in Covent Garden and we welcome all levels of experience.